guscsales/origin-frontend-challenge/README.md

 # The doc will be generated in: "./docs/adr/exports/adr.html"
 ```

+`Note: all files will be created in "./docs/adr/".`

 _You may see more details on the [official repo](https://github.com/phodal/adr).
 Thanks phodal for this one._

 ## TODO List